mibrahimali/CarND-Advanced-Lane-Lines-P4/README.md

 At this point, we have an undistorted camera images. we use combination of techniques to detect potintial position of lane lines as follow:

-1- transforming image to HSV color space and masking only white and yellow colors (lane lines normaly are in white and yellow) and binary thershold output.
+1- transforming image to HSV color space and masking only white and yellow colors (lane lines normaly are in white and yellow) and binary thershold output. this take place in LaneFinder class found in lines (119-140) in "advanced_lanes_finder.py" file
 ![alt text][image15]

-2- transforming image to HLS color space and thershold S channel
+2- transforming image to HLS color space and thershold S channel. this take place in LaneFinder class found in lines (108-117) in "advanced_lanes_finder.py" file
 ![alt text][image16]

-3- using Sobel Operator along the x-axis to calculate gradient of image color over RGB image space
+3- using Sobel Operator along the x-axis to calculate gradient of image color over RGB image space this take place in LaneFinder class found in lines (142-162) in "advanced_lanes_finder.py" file
 ![alt text][image17]

-4- combining all these output in on single binary image (shown bellow sample)
+4- combining all these output in on single binary image (shown bellow sample) this take place in LaneFinder class found in lines (371-388) in "advanced_lanes_finder.py" file
 ![alt text][image4]

 ### **Perspective Transformation (Bird Eye View)**